-Recommendation 3: Conditional immunity from liability for third-party content must be maintained - but its scope, and its notice and action procedures, must be clarified

-ARTICLE 19 notes that removing - or unduly limiting - immunity from liability would give digital companies an incentive to either filter and remove as much of users' content as possible or to be entirely neutral and not remove any content at all.
+Conditional immunity from liability for third-party content must be maintained - but its scope, and its notice and action procedures, must be clarified filter and remove as much of users' content as possible or to be entirely neutral and not remove any content at all.
 In other words, it would either lead to increased censorship or remove any incentives for companies to engage in content moderation.
 In our view, both these outcomes would be highly undesirable for the protection of freedom of expression online.